brillout/goldpage/readme.md

 `ssr-coin` can be used with any server framework but there is no documentation for this (yet).

-## Process managers: Docker, systemd, PM2, ...
+## Process managers: Docker / systemd / PM2 / ...

 In production, you can start your server with any process manager.